kline2bm/Royalty-Free-Music-Repertoire/sets/expressions.md

 # Miscellaneous Information

 ## Case Sensitivity
-The only case-sensitive things are Regular Expressions
+The only case-sensitive things are Regular Expressions.
 | | | |
 |-|-|-|
 |ABc|aBC|Same|